fsinfuhh/py_simple_openid_connect/docs/django-integration.rst

     It should be a list of scopes as space separated string and should contain the ``openid`` scope.

 - ``LOGIN_URL`` (`django LOGIN_URL docs <https://docs.djangoproject.com/en/dev/ref/settings/#login-url>`_)
-    This is recommended to be set to ``simple_openid_connect_django:login`` to serve this libraries login page which handles Openid authentication.
+    This is recommended to be set to ``simple_openid_connect:login`` to serve this libraries login page which handles Openid authentication.
     If additional authentication methods are also used, don't do this.

 - ``LOGOUT_REDIRECT_URL`` (`django LOGOUT_REDIRECT_URL docs <https://docs.djangoproject.com/en/dev/ref/settings/#logout-redirect-url>`_)